 Always quote above citation when using data!
 You can download the citation in several formats below.

 The Global Energy Balance Archive (GEBA) is a database for the central storage of the worldwide measured energy fluxes at the Earth's surface, maintained at ETH Zurich (Switzerland).
-GEBA has continuously been expanded and updated and contains in its 2017 version around 2500 stations with 500'000 monthly mean entries of various surface energy balance components.
-The data base contains observations from 15 surface energy flux components, with the most widely measured quantity available in GEBA being the shortwave radiation incident at the Earth's surface ("global radiation").
+This paper documents the status of the GEBA version 2017 dataset, presents the new web interface and user access, and reviews the scientific impact that GEBA data had in various applications.
+GEBA has continuously been expanded and updated and contains in its 2017 version around 500.000 monthly mean entries of various surface energy balance components measured at 2500 locations.
+The database contains observations from 15 surface energy flux components, with the most widely measured quantity available in GEBA being the shortwave radiation incident at the Earth's surface (global radiation).
 Many of the historic records extend over several decades.
-GEBA contains monthly data from a variety of sources, namely from the World Radiation Data Centre (WRDC) in St. Petersburg, from National Weather Services, from different research networks (BSRN, ARM, SURFRAD), from peer-reviewed publications, and from personal communications.
+GEBA contains monthly data from a variety of sources, namely from the World Radiation Data Centre (WRDC) in St. Petersburg, from national weather services, from different research networks (BSRN, ARM, SURFRAD), from peer-reviewed publications, project and data reports, and from personal communications.
 Quality checks are applied to test for gross errors in the dataset.
-GEBA has played a key role in various research applications, such as in the quantification of the global energy balance, in the discussion of the anomalous atmospheric absorption or in the detection of multi-decadal variations in surface solar radiation, known as "global dimming" and "brightening".
+GEBA has played a key role in various research applications, such as in the quantification of the global energy balance, in the discussion of the anomalous atmospheric shortwave absorption, and in the detection of multi-decadal variations in global radiation, known as "global dimming" and "brightening".
 GEBA is further extensively used for the evaluation of climate models and satellite-derived surface flux products.
 On a more applied level, GEBA provides the basis for engineering applications in the context of solar power generation, water management, agricultural production and tourism.
 GEBA is publicly accessible through the internet via http://www.geba.ethz.ch.

 Submitted here are 2 different files in text format, one file containing the original energy flux data, and one file containing meta data in terms of station names, coordinates, station history with known changes in instrumentation, data evaluation procedures and data publication standards.
 The exact file formats are described in detail in http://www.geba.ethz.ch/data-retrieval/data-formats.html.
 All data in the dataset are stored in the Unit W/m**2.